 All of us probably have a picture of the stereotypical gambler stuck in our minds.
 But let’s take a closer look at who actually gambles.

 It’s quite difficult to estimate how many people actually gamble.
-Some have done it once, some do it on the regular so most estimates online are quite rough.
+Some have done it once, some do it on the regular, so most estimates online are quite rough.
 Some gambling statistics show that around 26% of the world’s population gamble.
 That means around 1.6 billion people worldwide gamble and 4.2 billion do it at least once a year.
-When it comes to online gambling, a UK study concludes that 17% of the population gambles online, resulting in £5.3 billion in revenue for the online market alone.
+In the UK, there are now over 2,300 licensed online gambling operators, collectively generating £6.5 billion in gross online gambling yield (GGY) in 2023-24.

 Gamblers from lower-income households were less likely to gamble than persons with higher incomes.
 What’s interesting is that lower-income gamblers were more likely to experience gambling problems.
 Let’s take a look at Canada — 71% of the highest-income households reported gambling in the past year.
 And only 1% were at moderate to severe risk of experiencing gambling problems.

 The corresponding figures for those from the lowest-income households were: 54% admitted to gambling and 3% were at a higher risk of gambling-related issues.
-The reason for that is quite easy to explain: lower-income households have smaller discretionary incomes meaning money left after bills, mortgages, and essentials.
+The reason for that is quite easy to explain: lower-income households have smaller discretionary incomes, meaning money left after bills, mortgages, and essentials.

 Strongest GEOs